May 13-25, 2023

 This morning at 9:00am you will depart the hotel on a private coach for a 4-hour guided city tour.
 Your afternoon is at your leisure.
 You may wish to visit Gastown, a lovely walk in Stanley Park or make your way to Granville Island.
 This beautiful city has so much to offer.

 Today you will meet your Travac Tours Director in the lobby of the hotel to get your transfer to the Vancouver International Airport and board your flight to Ottawa.
 Your tour guide will update you on the time.

 Memphis is so much more than a city on the banks of the Mississippi River.
 It is in many ways the home of the blues, soul and Rock and Roll music.
 The blues continue to resonate through the streets and clubs surrounding Beale Street.

 Nashville on the other hand is famous for its honky tonks with live music from a variety of talented acts.
 It is also home to some of the best country music museums in the United States.

-Today you meet your Travac Tour Director at the Ottawa International Airport for your flights to Memphis.
-Upon your arrival in Memphis you will be transferred to your hotel.
+Today you meet your Travac Tours Director at the Ottawa International Airport for your flights to Nashville.
+Upon your arrival in Nashville, you will be transferred to your hotel.
 The balance of your day will be free.